 Both Bingley and Crossflatts railway stations are located in Zone 3 of the West Yorkshire Metro Rail network within easy and direct reach of Leeds or Bradford.
-To see an interactive map of the network, go to the Metro website
+To see a map of the train network, go to the Metro website

 Local journey times by rail (approximate)